Willson Contreras Player Props: Cardinals vs. Nationals

 Willson Contreras At The Plate

-- In 30.8% of his games this year, Contreras has picked up at least one RBI.
-In seven of those games (9.0%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.
+- Contreras has an RBI in 25 of 79 games this season, with multiple RBI in seven of them.
+He has also driven home three or more of his team's runs in two contests.

-- In 28 of 78 games this year, he has scored, and seven of those games included multiple runs.
+- In 36.7% of his games this season, he has scored at least once.
+And he's had seven games with multiple runs (8.9%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.